 When your project is compiled you will get a fast and SEO-friendly website or app.
 You just have to choose the appropriate hosting platform (Vercel, AWS, Netlify, Cloudflare, etc.) and here we go.
 Your project is live!

-The hosting platforms is a topic that worth making a separate comparison post, which is on my plans.
+The hosting platform is a topic that is worth making a separate comparison post, which is on my plans.
 One thing I want to add is that both companies behind those frameworks have their own platforms: Gatsby Cloud and Vercel.

 For now, read this blog post from Agility CMS: Choosing a Hosting Provider: Cloud and Jamstack options

 Although Next.js may look like taking leadership, for me, there is no winner in this competition.
 You can endlessly count the pros and cons of both.
 In Unikorns, we use both frameworks, and it mainly depends on project needs and structure.
 Moreover, according to Gatsby’s own comparison, those frameworks are both taking into consideration basic parameters, so it’s mainly a case of personal preferences and skills.

 Hope you enjoyed this article and stay tuned!

 About the author:

 Dima Miro is a Senior Developer from Unikorns.
 Unikorns is a Jamstack development and design agency from Europe.
 They make next-gen websites for modern businesses using Jamstack architecture.
 Unikorns is one of the Jamstack pioneers you need to keep an eye on.
 Unikorns is Agility CMS partner.

 Get in touch with them if you want their help building a Jamstack solution using Agility CMS.